Fishing in Cass County

-Free Fishing Weekends
+Free Fishing Weekends for Michigan

 Two days twice a year, families and friends can enjoy one of Michigan’s premiere outdoor activities, Michigan Fishing, for FREE!

 Free Fishing Weekend dates for 2023 are Feb.
 18 and 19 and June 10 and 11.
 All fishing license fees will be waived for two days.
 Residents and out-of-state visitors may enjoy fishing on both inland and Great Lakes waters for all species of fish.
 Please check the 2023 Michigan Fishing Guide for Rules and Regulations.
 Rules apply from April 1, 2023 – March 31, 2024.
 Check the Michigan Department of Natural Resources website for more complete details on Free Fishing Weekends and printable certificates for kids!